 9. Does applying for financial aid hurt my chances of admission?

-Please note that for international students, Pomona has scholarship and financial aid resources, but cannot meet the demonstrated need of all international applicants.
-Students applying for aid who are not citizens or permanent residents of the United States must complete the International Student Financial Aid Application and the International Student Certification of Finances.
-Students who are enrolled in U.S. high schools, but not citizens or permanent residents of the U.S. should contact the admissions office with questions about eligibility for financial aid and scholarship consideration.
+Please note that for international students, Pomona has financial aid resources but cannot meet the demonstrated need of all international applicants.
+Students applying for aid who are not citizens or permanent residents of the United States must complete extra financial aid form, which can be found on the Office of Financial Aid website.
+Students who are enrolled in U.S. high schools, but who are not citizens or permanent residents of the U.S. should contact the admissions office with questions about eligibility for financial aid and scholarship consideration.

 10. Does Pomona accept applications from students who are home-schooled?

 Yes, Pomona does accept applications from students who are home-schooled or who have been home-schooled.
-These students apply to Pomona in the same way students graduating from traditional high schools do, using the Common Application and Pomona College Supplement to the Common Application.
+These students apply to Pomona in the same way students graduating from traditional high schools do, using the Common Application and Pomona College Writing Supplement.
 Home-schooled students do have additional standardized testing requirements in addition to the basic testing requirements described above for all candidates to the College.
-Specifically, SAT I or ACT test results must be submitted with scores from four SAT Subject Tests or a combination of four Subject Tests and Advanced Placement or International Baccalaureate Higher Level examination results in a variety of fields.
+Specifically, SAT Reasoning Test or ACT test results must be submitted with scores from four SAT Subject Tests or a combination of four Subject Tests and Advanced Placement or International Baccalaureate Higher Level examination results in a variety of fields.

 11. Will Pomona notify me when they receive my application?
 How will I know when my application is complete?